 Day 15 – Athens and return home

-Our flight from Athens was very early, heading to Rome for a 9-hour layover.
-During this time, we enjoyed a nice lunch, some gelato, and took a photo at the Trevi Fountain before catching our evening flight to Brazil.
+Our flight from Athens departed early in the morning, with a 9-hour layover in Rome.
+During this time, we enjoyed a nice lunch, some gelato, and took a photo at the Trevi Fountain before catching our evening flight back home.

 .